Archive for the 'comedy' Category

 Thanks for considering this on short notice.
 Hope to be in touch soon.

-So it is Thursday morning at nine am and I am reading this thing.
-My first instinct is to say no. I mean I am Cranky and it is nine am.
+It is Thursday morning at nine am when I am reading this.
+My first instinct is to say no. I mean I am Cranky, and it is nine am.

-And I’m like wondering why anyone would wait this late to cast something they are shooting TOMORROW.
-But maybe the actress dropped out.
+I’m wondering why anyone would wait this late to cast something they are shooting TOMORROW.
+Maybe the actress dropped out?
 That happens.
-So I decide to try to be a good egg and all and answer immediately:
+So I decide to be a good egg and all and answer immediately:

 Do you mean tomorrow?
 How long is the script?